 - If you have other pets in the house, how and where will they coexist?

 - Is the yard fenced?
 If you don’t have a yard, are there suitable places to walk and pick up after your dog?
 How about a local dog park?

 - If you have doors and gates, do they lock or have screens?

-- Where do you keep your chemicals, plants, and foods that are toxic to dogs?
+- Where do you keep your chemicals, plants, and foods that are bad for dogs?

 - What’s your work schedule like, and who will take care of the dog when you’re out of town or are away all day?